nizma123/My_Portfolio/Bike_Sharing/README.md

    ```
    jupyter notebook notebook.ipynb
    ```
-5. To run the dashboard, execute the following command:
+5. To run the dashboard on local, execute the following command:
    ```
    streamlit run dashboard/dashboard.py
    ```